Measurements of the charge ratio and polarization of cosmic-ray muons with the Super-Kamiokande detector: Muon polarization prediction with Honda flux calculation

 where $m_{\mu}$ represents the muon rest mass.
 After applying the Lorentz transformation to the $s_{\sigma}$, the polarization in the laboratory frame $P_{\mu}$ is obtained from Eqs.~(\ref{eq:pol_in_CM}) and~(\ref{eq:spin4vec_t}), as

 where the $s_{0}$ and $\vb{p}$ are quantities in the laboratory frame.
-The relation of Eq.~(\ref{eq:mc-pol}) is satisfied in both two and three body decays.
+The relation of Eq.~(\ref{eq:mc-pol}) is satisfied in both two and three-body decays.
 In the case of the two-body decays, the result can be simplified to be

 where $\gamma_{\mathrm{prt}}$ is the gamma factor of the parent meson in the laboratory frame.